ncphillips/blog/content/post/front-matter-templates.md

 Our goal is to build the dream CMS for developers.
 A CMS that's customizable and allows you to strip out non-essential clutter from your UI.  <span style="letter-spacing: 0.01em;">Today we're announcing the foundation for this: </span>[Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/) <span style="letter-spacing: 0.01em;">(FMTs).</span>

 If you have a page with  a complex layout.

 ![/blog/images/front-matter-templates-1.jpg](/blog/images/front-matter-templates-1.jpg)

-That has all sorts of front matter like so:
+That has a variety of front matter, like so:

     ---
     title: Astronomy